vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ![image](/assets/2025-06-21/010.png)

-## Preparing the data sources and variables
+## Prepare the data sources and variables

-For our app we need to prepare some data source.
-For details the pbmx is downloadable [here](/assets/2025-06-13/MyAudit.pbmx)

 ![image](/assets/2025-06-21/020.png)

+Here are the data sources we need:

-- ActiveAuditHeader and ActiveAuditItem point to the AuditHeader and AuditItem table with a filter on the column TS filled with variable ActiveTS.
+- ActiveAuditHeader and ActiveAuditItem point to the AuditHeader and AuditItem tables.
+There is a filter on the `TS` (timestamp) column, filled with variable `ActiveTS`.
 - AllAuditHeader contains all audits.
 We need this for the overview so the user can pick one.
 The filter is "State" in case the user chooses to filter only active audits
 - AuditTemplateHeader nd AuditTemplateItem contains all metadata of audit and corresponds to the same table in the Hub.

-For the variables we need these:
+Here are the variables we need:

 - ActiveStep is the active step of the currently active audit
 - ActiveStepState is the state of the current step (we need this for the UI formatting)
 - ActiveTS is the time stamp of the currently active audit
 - AuditFilter is the state the user can set when selecting an audit

+For more details, you can [download the PBMX](/assets/2025-06-13/MyAudit.pbmx).

 ## Create a new audit